Machinarium: Plot

 Machinarium opens with an overview of the eponymous city as a disposal flier launches from the pinnacle of its highest tower.
 The player character, a robot called Josef (named after Josef Čapek, the creator of the word "robot" and brother to Karel Čapek) is dumped on a scrapheap, where he re-assembles himself and sets off for the city.
 Entering the city, he discovers a plot by the Black Cap Brotherhood, the three criminal antagonists, to blow up the city's tower.
 He himself is then discovered and locked up.

 After breaking out of prison, Josef aids the citizens of the city, as he discovers the mischief which the Brotherhood has been working.
 Shortly after flooding the Brotherhood's room (leaving them incapacitated), Josef locates his girlfriend Berta, who has been locked up and forced to cook.
 Unable to free her, he works his way to the top of the tower.
 After he foils the Black Cap Brotherhood's plot by disarming the bomb taped to the tower, Josef reaches the highest room, in which the story began.

 A huge-headed robot, the "head" of the city, sits in the middle of the room, incapacitated and gibbering.
-Josef recalls how the three of them lived happily until the Black Cap Brotherhood zapped his friend, leaving him disabled, and kidnapped Berta.
+Josef recalls how the three of them lived happily until the Black Cap Brotherhood zapped his friend, the huge-headed robot, leaving him disabled, and kidnapped Berta.
 When a garbage sucker arrived to dispose of the Black Cap thug, it apprehended Josef instead.
 After this revelation, Josef restores his friend to sanity, dumps the Brotherhood down a drain, and frees Berta.
 The two of them climb back to the tower, wave goodbye to their friend, and fly off into the sunset.
 In the final closing scene, their vehicle suffers a collision and falls, and they are seen being carried away separately by two fliers.